 One onboard tri-color LED is also present on the TIVA launchpad which is internally connected to the F port of the GPIO pins, and when enabled the led shows the color of the enabled pin.
 And also there is a power LED of color green on the board which when on tells the user that the board is turned on.
 Both the LEDs are highlighted in the figure below.

-The datasheet of TIVA TM4C123G ARM-based cortex-M4F microcontroller is available online and you can easily access it through the link given below:
+The datasheet of the TIVA TM4C123G ARM-based cortex-M4F microcontroller is available online and you can easily access it through the link given below:

 Datasheet link: Download